amiika/ziffers/README.md

 ## Note lengths

-Default note length is quarter note, meaning 0.25 sleep after the note plays.
-Note length characters are sticky, so you only have to type note length when you need to change the following note lengths.
+Default note length is a whole note, meaning 1.0 sleep after the note plays.
+Note lengths can be changed with the note length characters, fractions, list notation or escape characters.

+Note length definition is always sticky, meaning you only have to type note length once when you need to change the length of the following melody.
 For example note lengths in Blue bird song can be defined using characters **w** and **q** for Whole and Quarter notes:

 ```
-zplay("5353 5653 4242 4542 5353 5653 w5 q5432 w1")
+zplay "q5353 5653 4242 4542 5353 5653 w5 q5432 w1"
 ```

 ### Standard note lengths